 Specialized horticultural lights have become increasingly available and are most houseplant owners' choice for high intensity light with relatively little plant-scorching heat.
 They are expensive compared with some other options, but reliable and very long-lasting.
 These LED (Light-emitting diode) bulbs can be purchased from many different vendors but you will get the most guidance from a horticultural supplier or plant nursery.
 Standard LED lights are not designed for plant growth; look for full-spectrum grow bulbs specifically designed for horticulture.

 There are other options.
 Amongst traditional types of artificial light sources, fluorescent high intensity (T5) bulbs offer high output efficiency (low watts are needed to produce high light value) and relative economy.
 They give off low heat so they can be positioned near plants and are generally easy to set up in flexible configurations.
 They offer enough light for sun-loving plants.
+Their efficiency and flexibility make T5 fluorescent bulbs a great choice.

 Standard Fluorescent bulbs (T12) on the other hand, are weaker in intensity and a good option only if your light needs are modest, for instance when starting seeds or supplementing naturally available light.
 Compact fluorescent bulbs (CFL's) can fit in a traditional light fixture and are best for very limited light needs.